Ages 35-40, First Years Overseas

 Thailand had been one of the fastest growing economies in the world, and Bangkok was the epicenter.
 There's no other city in Thailand that's anything like Bangkok.

-A combination of cheap labor, good infrastructure (especially interprovincial roads, partly because America's main bases during the Vietnam War were spread around Thailand), sociopolitical stability, and generally pro-business government policies (and rather flexible enforcement of rules and regulations) had made Thailand a favorite place for investment for factories geared to export.
+A combination of cheaper labor, good infrastructure (especially interprovincial roads, partly because America's main bases during the Vietnam War were spread around Thailand), sociopolitical stability, and generally pro-business government policies (and rather flexible enforcement of rules and regulations) had made Thailand a favorite place for investment for factories geared to export.
 A big port was in Bangkok.
 Taiwan, Korea, and Singapore had already industrialized and become expensive, and Thailand (and communist China) were among the most interesting frontiers.
 Thailand had a long history of cultural stability as well as close ties to the West.

 Demand for office and apartment & condominium prices had skyrocketed during the initial boom, resulting in a lot of property investors becoming extremely rich in a short period of time.
 Suddenly, legions of property investors flocked in.

-This is all explained in detail on another website of mine at www.ThailandGuru.com/culture-1997-bust.html
+(This is all explained in detail on another website of mine at www.ThailandGuru.com/culture-1997-bust.html)

 In a short time, everyone's savings in Thailand banks dropped to less than half their value in US dollars simply by the devaluation of the Thai baht.
 They still had their full value in Thailand, but the Thai baht wasn't worth much if it was moved outside Thailand and converted into US dollars.
 (Of course, Thailand became a great place for tourists coming here who would get far more for their dollar!)